helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 ## Deployment Impact

 *Existing veIOT Stakers*
-Current veIOT stakers will have their positions unlocked and the tokens returned to their respective wallets.
-This process should be seamless and automatic, requiring no action on the part of the stakers.
+Current veIOT stakers will be able to unlock their positions and wait 14 days for the cooloff to have their tokens returned

 *Helium Governance Systems*
-The Helium governance systems will require updates to accommodate the new staking and voting mechanisms outlined in the proposal.
-Changes need to be made within the blockchain infrastructure to support the staking rewards and voting power adjustments.
+The Helium governance systems will require updates to accommodate the new staking mechanisms outlined in the proposal.
+Changes need to be made within the blockchain infrastructure to support the staking rewards.

 *Docs updates*
 Changes to the staking section to reflect that users can stake veiot to earn rewards.
-A guide on how to stake veiot and all options available should be produced.

 https://docs.helium.com/governance/staking-with-helium-vote/